YosefLab/CZI-Immuneaging/README.md

 <a href="https://github.com/YosefLab/Immune-Aging-Data-Hub/blob/main/data_processing/configs_templates/align_library.configs_file.example.txt">Here</a> you can find a template for generating such a configuration file, and <a href="https://github.com/YosefLab/Immune-Aging-Data-Hub/blob/main/data_processing/configs_templates/align_library_configs.md">here</a> you can find a description of each of the configuration fields.

 ⚙️ How to align libraries
-You don't have to be on a machine wiuth a GPU for this stage.
+You don't have to be on a machine with  a GPU for this stage.
 1. Start a tmux session
 2. Activate your IA environment
 3. Create alignment configs text file
 4. Generate alignment script (bash script) by running:
 `python generate_library_alignment_script.py <donor_id> <seq_run> <path to your data_processing/scripts code> <path to your configs.txt file> <output dir where to place alignment results>`
 5. Run the bash script